crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Fighters
-  Fighters usually start with a good weapon of their choice, a suit of medium armour, a shield, and a potion of might.
-They have a good general grounding in the arts of fighting.
+  Fighters usually start with a good weapon of their choice, a suit of medium armour, a shield, and potions of might.

 Gladiators
-  The Gladiator has been trained to fight in the ring, and so is versed in the arts of fighting, but is not so good at anything else.
-In fact, Gladiators have never learned anything except bashing monsters with heavy things.
-They start with a weapon of their choice, light armour, headgear and some nets.
+  The Gladiator has been trained to fight in the ring.
+They start with a good weapon of their choice, light armour, headgear and some throwing weapons and nets.

 Monks
-  The Monk is a member of an ascetic order dedicated to the perfection of one's body and soul through the discipline of the martial arts.
-Monks start with only a simple weapon of their choice and a robe.
-When they choose a god for the first time, their spiritual training gives them a piety boost.
+  Monks have a head start with the divine.
+They start with only a simple weapon of their choice, potions of divine ambroia, and a robe, but when they choose a god for the first time, their spiritual training gives them a piety boost.

 Hunters
   The Hunter is a type of fighter who specialises in missile weapons.
-A Hunter starts with a ranged weapon of their choice and a set of leathers.
+A Hunter starts with a ranged weapon of their choice, a net, and a set of leathers.

 Brigands
   A Brigand is a shady character who is especially good at killing, using